Suffering From Osteoarthritis?

 Osteoarthritis is a degenerative condition and while it can occur in anyone, it has been found to affect about 50% of people over the age of 65.
 With so many people suffering in Stuart from this condition, it has put an economic strain on our health care system costing over $10,000,000 per year.
 In addition to the massive amount of money spent on osteoarthritis, the disease has been cited as the number one cause of disability in older adults.

 How to treat arthritis?
 Chiropractic care is an effective all-natural treatment for chronic joint pain, stiffness, and swelling associated with osteoarthritis and rheumatoid arthritis in the hips, knees, lower back, shoulders, hands, and neck.
-In some cases, regenerative medicine may be recommended because of its ability to reduce inflammation, encourage your body’s own healing mechanism, and restore your quality of life.
 After a thorough assessment, we will create a customized plan to address your arthritis pain and find the solution you need.

 Come in for an arthritis assessment and discuss the multiple treatment options available to you with Dr. Wiedner.
 He cares and will do everything possible to help you.
 Call (772) 781-1101.